rudresh-coder/AutoInspect/README.md

 # 26. Limitations

-The system should not be considered a production-grade vehicle-inspection or legal number-plate verification system.
+AutoInspect is a prototype automated inspection system and should not be considered a certified vehicle-inspection or legal number-plate verification system.

-OCR accuracy depends on the quality and characteristics of the input image.

-Possible limitations include:
+Key limitations include:

-- Incorrect OCR
+- OCR and plate-detection errors
-- Missed plate detection
-- False duplicate matches
+- False duplicate matches or missed duplicates
-- False negative duplicate detection
-- Sensitivity to image quality
+- Sensitivity to image quality and viewing conditions
-- CPU processing time
+- CPU-based processing time
 - Limited tampering detection
 - Limited vehicle-specific validation
+- Processing delays under heavy worker load

-The analysis results should therefore be interpreted as automated inspection signals rather than absolute ground truth.
+Results should therefore be treated as automated inspection signals rather than absolute ground truth.

 # 27. Conclusion

-AutoInspect demonstrates an asynchronous image-processing architecture that combines REST APIs, background jobs, persistent storage, image analysis, OCR, duplicate detection, confidence scoring, and explainable results.
+AutoInspect is an asynchronous image-processing system combining REST APIs, Redis/RQ background jobs, PostgreSQL, Cloudflare R2, image analysis, OCR, and duplicate detection.

-The implementation focuses on engineering judgment and reliability rather than attempting to solve every computer-vision problem perfectly.

-The architecture can be extended toward a production system by introducing scalable object storage, multiple workers, stronger computer-vision models, broader integration and end-to-end testing, observability, stronger retry policies, authentication, and real-time processing updates.
+The project is deployed with a React + Vite frontend and FastAPI backend, providing an end-to-end workflow from image upload to inspection results.

+The system is functional but remains a prototype rather than a certified vehicle-inspection or legal number-plate verification system.

+Future improvements include better OCR and detection accuracy, worker scaling, authentication, rate limiting, advanced monitoring, real-time updates, and broader real-world testing.